Harold George Jeffcoat: Educational career

 Jeffcoat graduated with bachelor's and master's degrees from the University of South Florida, and later earned a doctorate in Educational Policy Studies and Evaluation from the University of Kentucky, and a law degree from the University of Leicester College of Law in the United Kingdom.
 Previously, he served as Vice Chancellor at the University of Missouri and Assistant Vice President at Purdue University in West Lafayette, Indiana.
 At the University of Missouri, Jeffcoat won grant support to create The European Union Center, an academic resource to study economic and agricultural issues in the European Union, serving as the Center's founding Director.
 At Purdue University, he helped lead the Purdue: Vision 21, a campaign that raised in excess of $330 million in support of the university academic programs and student scholarships.
 Jeffcoat's publications and research interest focus mainly on aspects of European Union Competition Law and the philosophy of law.

 He served as tenured professor of law and humanities at Texas Wesleyan University, as its President and CEO from 2000-2010, and as President and CEO of Millikin University from 2011 until he retired in February 2013.
 In 2013 he joined the firm of Benz, Whaley and Flessner as Of counsel and retired from professional life in 2015.
-Jeffcoat now resides in summer in Halsnøy, Norway and winters in Kissimmee, Florida.
+Jeffcoat now resides in summer in Halsnøya, Norway and winters in Kissimmee, Florida.